DigeeX/raider/README.md

 # Features

-**Raider** has the goal to support most of the modern authentication systems, and for now it has the following features:
+**Raider** has the goal to support most of the modern authentication systems, and here are some features that other tools don't offer:

 * Unlimited authentication steps
 * Unlimited inputs/outputs for each step
+* Ability to conditionally decide the next step
 * Running arbitrary operations when receiving the response
-* Testing under multiple users
-* Writing custom operations and plugins
+* Easy to write custom operations and plugins

 # How does it work